 Thinking about joining the military?
 Well, you probably have hundreds of questions.
-It never fails, you have all these questions but once you walk into the recruiter's office you can't seem to remember any of them.
-There are several questions you need to make sure you ask your recruiter and several things you need to make sure your recruiter knows.
-There are so many benefits and so much information about the military, it is impossible for your recruiter to cover everything, this is why it is important to talk with your recruiter.
-Here are 5 important questions or things you need to ask or tell your recruiter.
+It never fails: you have all these questions, but once you walk into the recruiter's office you can't seem to remember any of them.
+There are several questions you need to make sure you ask your recruiter, and several things you need your recruiter should know.
+There are so many benefits to joining and so much information about the military, it is impossible for your recruiter to cover everything, this is why it is important to talk with them.
+Here are five important questions and items you need to tell your recruiter.

 This is an important question because what you do in the military is dependent on this test.
 Not everyone is ready to take the ASVAB right away.
 Being prepared and scoring as high as possible will give you the most options when you start your military career.
 There are several ways to prepare for the ASVAB.
-You can buy a study guide or visit the Military.com online ASVAB Preparation and Practice Tests.
-Most recruiters will give you a practice test to predict your actual score on the ASVAB, a low score on the practice test might mean your need to some prep work.
+You can buy a study guide or visit Military.com's online ASVAB Preparation and Practice Tests.
+Most recruiters will give you a practice test to predict your actual score on the ASVAB, and a low score on the practice test might mean you need to do some prep work.

 This is a very important question.
-Each branch of the service has its own ways of assigning jobs.
-For example, the Navy will give you a job while you are at the MEPS.
-But, the Air Force can give you a job at the MEPS but usually will have you come up with a list of jobs and put you on a qualified and waiting list.
-Just make sure you understand what job you have been assigned and when it is leaving for basic training.
+Each branch of the service has its own method of assigning jobs.
+For example, the Navy will give you a job while you are at MEPS.
+But, while the Air Force can give you a job at MEPS, they usually have you come up with a list of preferred vocations and put you on a qualified and waiting list.
+Just make sure you understand what job you have been assigned to and when that group is leaving for basic training.

 In a perfect world everybody would know where their important documents are at all times.
 In reality, most people know where their driver's license is and probably their social security card, but many people are not able to quickly find their birth certificate, high school diploma, etc.

 Your recruiter will give you a list of the documents needed to process for the military, the sooner you start gathering the documents the sooner you can join the military.
-The list may include a government issued ID (Drivers License), social security card, high school diploma, birth certificate, college transcripts, marriage license, medical documents, court documents, adoption documents, these are just some examples of the documents you may be asked to bring.
+The list may include a government issued ID such as a drivers license, social security card, high school diploma, birth certificate, college transcripts, marriage license, medical documents, court documents, adoption documents etc. These are just some examples of the documents you may be asked to bring.
 If you are unable to locate the documents, you may need extra time to order the necessary replacement documents.
 An early start will make the process of joining much smoother.

-Remember, there are many questions you need to ask you recruiter and many things you will need to tell you recruiter.
+Remember, there are many questions you need to ask you recruiter and many things you will need to tell them.
 Write down your questions!
-I had a recruit come into my office with a list of about 75 questions all written out, we spent about an hour going over her list but she felt much better about the process because she was informed.
-This is a job interview process make sure you are involved and informed!
+I had a recruit come into my office with a list of about 75 questions all written out, we spent about an hour going over her list, and she felt much better about the process because she was informed.
+This is a job interview process, so make sure you are involved and informed!